 - diuretics to remove excess sodium and water from your body

-- beta 1 blockers to help control heart rate and relax blood vessels
+- beta-blockers to help control heart rate and relax blood vessels

-- angiotensin-converting enzyme inhibitors or angiotensin ll receptor blockers to relax blood vessels
+- angiotensin-converting enzyme inhibitors (ACE) or angiotensin ll receptor blockers (ARB) to block certain substances that constrict blood vessels

-- calcium channel blockers to relax muscles around your blood vessels and slow your heart rate
+- calcium channel blockers to relax the muscles around your blood vessels and slow your heart rate

-- alpha 1 blockers to relax your blood vessels
+- alpha 1 blockers to block substances that tighten your blood vessels

-- vasodilators to help relax muscles in the walls of the arteries
+- vasodilators to help relax muscles in the walls of your arteries

 - alpha 2 agonists to relax your blood vessels